Meet Our Staff

 ipiepszowski@gmail.com

 Isaac grew up in East English Village, Detroit, and graduated from the University of Detroit Jesuit High School.
 From a young age, he was exposed to camping, fishing, and skiing as his parents and four siblings adventured around northern Michigan.
-Recently, he spent 5 years as a high school science teacher at Mahpiya Luta Owayawa (Red Cloud School) on the Pine Ridge Reservation in South Dakota, and it was there he fell deeper in love with the outdoors.
+Recently, he spent 5 years as a high school science teacher in South Dakota, and it was there he fell deeper in love with the outdoors.
 He is an avid rock climber and backpacker and has dabbled in some alpine climbing and mountaineering.
 Isaac's true passion is working as an educator - whether in the classroom or on the trail - "I'm always finding ways to share what I know and continue learning from the wealth of knowledge I am surrounded by!"